 The Municipal Aggregation Statute provides that a town may initiate the process to aggregate electrical load upon authorization by a majority vote of town meeting.
-The Town obtained such authorization by vote at its Annual Town Meeting held on February 8, 2016.
+The Town obtained such authorization by vote at its Annual Town Meeting held on May 11, 2015.
 A copy of the Town Meeting vote is attached as Exhibit A.

-2. Consultation with the Department of Energy Resources
+2. Consultation with the Department of Energy Resources (DOER)

-The aggregation statute also requires the Town to consult with the Department of Energy Resources (DOER) in developing its aggregation plan.
-The Town submitted a draft of its Aggregation Plan to DOER and Town officials met with DOER to discuss that draft on July 7, 2016.
+The aggregation statute also requires the Town to consult with the DOER in developing its aggregation plan.
+The Town submitted a draft of its Aggregation Plan to DOER and Town officials met with DOER to discuss that draft on March 3, 2016.
+DOER provided many helpful comments on the draft which were incorporated into the final version of the plan.